 Sending a text: add 70 feet

-As one can see, it takes one 70 feet to stop if they need to break quickly after reacting to a disturbance in the roadway.
-This is not enough to make a rash stop; thus, this can account for many fatalities and injuries while texting while driving.
+As one can see, it takes 70 feet to stop if one needs to break quickly after reacting to a disturbance in the roadway.
+This is not enough to make a rash stop; thus, texting while driving can account for many fatalities and injuries.
 Texting slows down reaction time, causes distractions, and makes controlling the vehicle difficult.

 According to the NHTSA, over 3100 people died in the last annual statistics related to distracted driving in the USA.